 Confusingly, it later introduces five essential elements of psychosocial risk management, which are different from (though similar to) the five steps.
 To add confusion it uses the term risk assessment in an inconsistent manner.
 The terminology section would lead you to believe that they will use it in the widest sense, like the HSE’s ‘five steps to risk assessment’, to cover the entire process from hazard identification to final review.
 But when it gets to it, because they have clearly broken out hazard identification, planning etc) it is clear that it just covers consideration of what risks arise from the hazards and their significance.
 This is quite a common inconsistency in health and safety – I’m sure you’re used to it by now.

 In keeping with other management system standards, it also suggests that management develop a policy, because that will solve everything.
 It should come with all the usual bits included – a documented expression of commitment to psycho-social risk management.
 Doesn’t the health and safety policy already cover that?

 A nice touch is that the standard introduces underlying principles for risk management.
 This is quite typical of management standards and modern legislation and a goodly reminder of the philosophies at work.
 It has chosen ten of these (quite possibly because it is double the five steps or maybe because there were ten people on the committee?).
 Some of these echo quality principles (as enshrined in ISO 9000), like the principle of participation and factual/evidence-based approach.
 These ten principles are explored and developed in quite some detail within the standard.

-So overall, joking apart, it is a useful contribution.
+Overall it is a useful contribution.
 If you’re already sorted on the HSE’s free stress management standards and analysis tools then it might not add much more to your day for the money.
-But then again, if you want an introduction to different ways of doing it within a management system framework, then it might very much be worth your while.
+But, if you want an introduction to different ways of doing it within a management system framework, then it might very much be worth your while.